Kapuu378/Supermarkets-UY/README.md

 |2|190|190|200|2025-12-26|24|
 |...|...|...|...|...|...|

-This table structure prevents duplication of data and reduces it's size.
+This table structure prevents duplication of data and reduces its size.
 Joining the two tables results in:
 <img src="https://i.imgur.com/XBSKXQ9.png">